itjraymond/java.fun_with_types/README.md

 ## Adding the database layer

-We are going to save and retrieve the Domain Object: ProductDefinition which for the moment is simply a UUID for the identifier, a Sku and a name.
-The objective is how to map the Sku simple value object type to VARCHAR.
+We are going to save and retrieve the Domain Object: ProductDefinition which for the moment is made of a UUID for the identifier, a Sku and a name.
+The objective is to demonstrate how to map the Sku simple value object type to VARCHAR.

-Since we are using R2DBC, we will declare the table name and the identity field as follow:
+Since we are using R2DBC, we will declare the table name and the identity field as follows:

 ```java